 How to Recover Files From an External Hard Drive Without Formatting

-If you’re unable to get your external hard drive up and running, the next step you should take is recovering your data before the external hard drive stops working completely.
+If you’re unable to get your external hard drive up and running, the first step you should take is recovering your data before the external hard drive stops working completely.

 If you don’t have a backup of the data that was on your external hard drive, you should look at using data recovery software.
 This type of software specializes in the search and recovery of data that is presumably lost or inaccessible.